janbrohl/SimpleTAL/README.txt

 Known limitations
 -----------------
-Only a local namespace of 'tal' is supported.
-You should be able to re-bind a different name using XML namespaces, but this is not supported yet.  (i.e. you must always use the form 'tal:content' you can never use 'newName:content' with newName bound to the same namespace as tal)

 Repeat Variables do not support 'first' and 'last'.

 When using 'not:' on an empty expression the result will be true rather than